-Canon G9 X Mark II versus Canon G7 X
+Canon G9 X Mark II vs G7X

-Body comparison: Canon G9 X Mark II vs Canon G7 X
+Body comparison: Canon G9 X Mark II vs G7X

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X is notably larger (9 percent) than the Canon G9 X Mark II.
 Moreover, the G7X is substantially heavier (48 percent) than the G9X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the G7X are weather-sealed.

-Sensor comparison: Canon G9 X Mark II vs Canon G7 X
+Sensor comparison: Canon G9 X Mark II vs G7X

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.